 3. Click ‘Attend’ to register: Once you have entered the code, click ‘Attend’.
 A green tick will appear next to this activity to confirm your attendance has been logged successfully.

 There are six faculties currently using Venio but not all programmes within those faculties are using it.
 The list below shows which programmes are using Venio.
-Even if your programme is not listed below, you may still need to use Venio if you have modules that are delivered by faculties that are using it.
+Even if your programme is not listed below, you may still need to use Venio to register your attendance if you have modules that are delivered by faculties that are using it.

 Dickson Poon School of Law (DPSoL):